- How To Teach Art: What Qualifications Do You Need?

 - Managing a class of young students

-- Creating a syllabus; organize an art teaching programme to last an entire school year
+- Creating a syllabus; organize an art teaching program to last an entire school year

-- This would entail merging original curriculum with the school provided (or mandated) teaching modules
+- This would entail merging the original curriculum with the school provided (or mandated) teaching modules

-If, after all of this, you are more resolute than ever to lead a classroom and open young minds, you must need to know the steps to becoming a certified teacher!
+If, after all of this, you are more committed than ever to lead a classroom and open young minds, you must need to know the steps to becoming a certified teacher!

 To teach art in a public or independent school, obviously you must have an education in art yourself.